-- [Heidi Patton]: Eventually. - [Marie Osborn] All right, great, well I'll keep that in mind as we go through our time and if there's something that might apply for both of you, I'll definitely point that out.
-So there are two REACH-S sessions, this is actually the second one.
-So if you haven't attended the first one, make sure that you do try to find a time for that because there's a lot of great information in that one as well.
+Eventually.
+Alright, great.
+Well, I'll keep that in mind as we go through our time.
+And if there's something that might apply for both of you, I'll definitely point that out.

+So there are two REACH sessions.
+This is actually the second one, so if you haven't attended the first one, make sure that you do try to find a time for that because there's a lot of great information in that one as well.

-All right, so next we'll go through what we're going to talk about today.
-REACH-S was developed by the Defense Personnel and Security Research Center or PERSEREC, which is part of the DOD's Office of People Analytics.
-It was really developed to help military spouses familiarize themselves with the available mental health resources, for themselves, and for their military members, and to encourage them to use it when they need them.
-So the idea behind REACH-S is pretty simple.
-It's just that if more of us reach out for help before our problems get out of control, before they snowball, we can often start changing that mindset about mental health and help-seeking.
-But everyone has a role in that changing that mindset, right?
+All right, so next, we'll go through what we're gonna talk about today.
+REACH-S was developed by the Defense Personnel and Security Research Center, or PERSREC, which is part of the DOD's Office of People Analytics.
+It was really developed to help military spouses familiarize themselves with the available mental health resources for themselves and for their military members, and to encourage them to use it when they need them.

+So the idea behind REACH-S is pretty simple, and it's just that if more of us reach out for help before our problems get out of control before they snowball, we can often start changing that mindset about mental health and help-seeking.
+But everyone has a role in changing that mindset, right?

-So we're going to start today with a discussion of the unique challenges that service members face.
-Then we're going to be talking about some of the barriers they might encounter when considering seeking mental health help, and also bringing some awareness to the resources that are available.
-Then we're actually going to make a practice call to Military OneSource.
-It's a really great demonstration to see how easy it is to access the resource.
+So we're gonna start today with a discussion of the unique challenges that service members face.
+Then we're gonna be talking about some of the barriers they might encounter when considering seeking mental health help, and also bringing some awareness to the resources that are available.
+Then we're actually gonna make a practice call to Military OneSource.
+It's a really great demonstration to see how easy it is to access that resource.
 And then we're going to learn some suicide awareness basics and review some of the steps you can take as a bystander when someone you know is suicidal.
-Finally we're just going to discuss some key takeaways and wrap up, and I'll remind you about that handout again.
+Finally, we're just gonna discuss some key takeaways and wrap up and I'll remind you about that handout again.

 Today's session should take about an hour and a half.
 If we get out sooner than that, great.
-And last thing before we begin, I just want us to feel like we're in a safe environment.
-I want you to feel comfortable discussing your concerns or experiences that you may go through.
-To that end, you know, I just ask that what is said in the group, stays in the group.
+And last thing before we begin, I just want us to feel like we're in a safe environment and I want you to feel comfortable discussing your concerns or experiences that you may go through.
+To that end, you know, I just ask that what is said in the group stays in the group.
 That'll help it feel like a safe space to share and we can respect everyone's confidentiality.
-If you do need to step away from your computer or something like that, just give me a thumbs up or write in the chat that you'll be back or you know whatever's going on.
-And just, as we go through our time today, I'm gonna ask you questions, just feel free to speak up at any time or use the chat feature.

-So, to start us off I want to get your thoughts on something.
+If you do need to step away from your computer or something like that, just give me a thumbs up or write in the chat that you'll be back or, you know, whatever's going on.
+And just as we go through our time today, I'm gonna ask you questions.
+Just feel free to speak up at any time or use the chat feature.
+So to start us off, I wanna get your thoughts on something.
 Why do you think that service members report having more mental health concerns than civilians?
 What challenges are they facing?